granthooks/Carrier/memory-bank/activeContext.md

 * Security measures for agent tool usage and data privacy
 * Efficient handling of Discord message events and rate limiting
 * Multi-agent management for different Discord channels or servers
-* Handling long-running Discord connections and reconnection strategies
+* Handling long-running Discord and Instagram connections and reconnection strategies
-* Managing Discord API rate limits in high-traffic environments
+* Managing Discord and Instagram API rate limits in high-traffic environments
+* Optimizing media file uploads for Instagram posting
+* Handling Instagram API publishing limits and quotas
+* Implementing robust error handling for Instagram media posting
 * Optimizing memory storage for efficient context retrieval

 ## Notes
-The project has moved from planning to implementation, with the core Discord client integration now in place.
-The discord_agent.py script implements the connection to Discord using discord.py, and the Agent class from the Carrier framework handles message processing and response generation.
+The project has moved from planning to implementation, with the core Discord and Instagram client integrations now in place.
+The discord_agent.py script implements the connection to Discord using discord.py, while the instagram_client.py script implements the connection to Instagram using the Instagram Graph API.
+The Agent class from the Carrier framework handles message processing and response generation for both clients.

 The implementation follows the 7-step runtime loop outlined in the project brief, with each step mapped to specific components in the Python codebase.
 Runtime hooks are used to implement the various stages of message processing, action execution, evaluation, and memory storage.

-The current implementation of Discord integration provides a strong foundation for further development of the Carrier framework, with the core agent runtime pattern now demonstrated in a practical application.
-The next steps will focus on refining the implementation and extending it to support more complex features like multi-agent management and advanced tool usage.
+The current implementation of Discord and Instagram integrations provides a strong foundation for further development of the Carrier framework, with the core agent runtime pattern now demonstrated in practical applications.
+The Discord client enables conversational interactions in chat channels, while the Instagram client provides media posting capabilities.
+The next steps will focus on refining these implementations and extending them to support more complex features like multi-agent management, advanced tool usage, and enhanced media handling.